 Student Development in Higher Education

-Student Development in Higher Education (SDHE) is a unique field of professional practice in U.S. higher education.
-The field attracts those who are interested in post secondary education career opportunities, both in- and outside the classroom.
+Student Development in Higher Education is a unique field of professional practice in U.S. higher education.
+The MS in Counseling, Student Development in Higher Education (SDHE) program prepares graduates to work in two- and four-year colleges and related institutions.
 The profession is focused on student-centered learning, drawing upon an established and growing body of research, based in traditional disciplines, emerging theoretical perspectives, and principles of human diversity and potential.
 The SDHE program seeks to develop reflective, scholar-practitioners with an understanding of

 - The multiple needs of college students